-Eco.Logic’s Land Restoration Project
+Eco.Logic’s Land Restoration Work

 Why Land Restoration?

+In Illinois, less than 0.1% of pre settler prairies exist today.
 Similarly, over 90% of Illinois’ wetlands have been drained for farming or other development projects, making the region more susceptible to flooding.
 Conventional farmlands now make up 75% of Illinois total land area.

 Meet the Advisory Team: